 This outline discusses, in summary form, obligations imposed upon investment advisers under the federal securities laws, as well as the division of regulation between the SEC and the states.
 It does not describe every requirement to which an investment adviser may be subject and cannot be relied upon as legal advice.
-For example, it does not discuss fiduciary duties under the Company Act, or investment restrictions in such statutes as the Employee Retirement Income
+For example, it does not discuss fiduciary duties under the Company Act, or investment restrictions in such statutes as the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), the Bank Holding Company Act, the Federal Communications Act or other federal statutes.
+Nor does it cover the requirements of organizations such as the CFA Institute and its performance presentation requirements applicable to member firms.
+The outline is general in nature, requiring reference to applicable statutes, regulations and forms for more complete information to ensure compliance.
+Specific activities or events

-&lt;sup>1 See Investment Trusts and Investment Companies, Report of the Securities and Exchange Commission.
+See Investment Trusts and Investment Companies, Report of the Securities and Exchange Commission.
 Pursuant to Section 3Q of the Public Utility Holding Company Act of 1935, on Investment Counsel Investment Management Investment Supervisory and Investment Advisory Services, H.R.
 Doc.
 No. 477, 76th Cong., 2d Sess.
 (1939).